shawnpark07/shawnpark07.github.io/about.md

 ## VISION

-Dreaming to be an entrepreneur steering our world toward a better direction with AI/Data Tech.
+Dreaming to be an entrepreneur steering our world toward a better direction with AI/Data Tech, longing to contribute to help tackle fatal problems of our world, like climate disaster or inequality.

-Especially longing to contribute to help tackle fatal problems of our world, like climate disaster or inequality.
+Bilingual in both business and engineering, equipped through endeavored experiences in industry and academia.

 ## CAREER